 CodeScan SCA Results

-Whenever you run a static code analysis, Copado generates a SCA Result record.
-To locate the latest SCA Results from a User Story or an Org Credential, navigate to the Static Code Analysis Results related list.
+Whenever you run static code analysis, Copado generates a SCA Result record.
+To locate the latest SCA Results from a User Story or a Credential, navigate to the Static Code Analysis Results related list.

 Let's take a look at the different sections and fields you can find in a Static Code Analysis result record.

 - Details: This field contains the link to review the CodeScan violations in the CodeScan site.